mbuciuman/SecretAgentsSmashCompanion/README.md

 #### Connecting to Console
 The adapter should work immediately after plugging it into the console, and you should be able to see the controller being detected by the Gamecube/Switch as if it was just another controller.
 The Arduino Nano's light should be on showing that it's powered.

-If you notice that inputs are not going through and the Arduino light is on, press and hold L+R+A+START to reset the controller, and if that doesn't work, try holding X+Y+START as well.
+If you notice that inputs are not going through and the Arduino light is on, press and hold L+R+A+B to reset the controller, and if that doesn't work, try holding X+Y+START as well.

+If it still doesn't work, I would recommend uncommenting the `#define DEBUG` directive in `Constants.hpp`, and commenting out the `#define WRITE` directive to triage the controller input reading.

 ## Usage